nguyenvinh2/Quizzardry/README.md

 #### Stretch goals (Priority)

-* Players with the ìtransformedî status will not be eliminated right away.
+* Players with the ‚Äútransformed‚Äù status will not be eliminated right away.
 And will still be allowed to answer questions and earn points.
 * There will be one round near the end of the game in which the playing field will be split up into two teams: toads (players who have missed at least one question) and wizards (players who have not gotten a question wrong up to this point.)
 * If a higher percentage of toads answer the question correctly than the percentage of wizards, then all of the wizards will become toads and all of the toads will turn back into wizards.
 * After this round, toads will be unable to win.